macrisconstantine/panopticon-roulette/README.md

 # panopticon-roulette
-- Spent all of one night making this mini-game for my creative project for the honors class The Society of Spectacle.
+I spent all of one night making this mini-game for my creative project for the honors class The Society of Spectacle.
-- The design and themes of this game are based on class discussions of vision/power and axes of meaning with regard to images/text.
+The design and themes of this game are based on class discussions of vision/power and axes of meaning with regard to images/text.

 ## How to Play
 - The game is simple and is played using only spacebar.